Jerry Hicks Cancer Scam

 Abraham Hicks, it seems, has found a cure for cancer, at least the dangerous corporate kind.

 In a late “news bulletin,” Jerry and Esther are so thrilled at the clarifications and information Abraham spit out at the last workshop, they sat at home and watched the workshop twice.

 To be clear, this means that Esther did the Abraham act on stage, then went home and watched herself.
 Twice.

 Narcissism in full bloom.

 Although optimistic messages flowed from Abraham Hicks Publications, indications were that Jerry Hicks’ illness was more serious than acknowledged.

-Tellingly, they cancelled a spring cruise, a big moneymaker for them, and their workshop schedule wasn’t extended beyond December, an unusually short extension.
+Tellingly, they cancelled a spring cruise, a big moneymaker for them, and their workshop schedule halted in December, an unusually short extension.

-All this suggested an uncertainty, predictable when someone Jerry Hicks’ age is hit with a serious illness.
+All this suggested an uncertainty, predictable with Jerry Hicks’s age and serious illness.

 One thing for sure now.
 They will not come clean about their activities over the years.
 Too many people depend too heavily on the cash flow that products and workshops generate.
 Admitting it was all a mistake, a scam, isn’t imaginable.